TianpeiLuke/SelfStudyNotes/self-study/concentration_measures/README.md

 		- Han's Inequalities for Shannon Entropy and Relative Entropy
 		- Applications
 			- VC Entropy
-			- Edge Isopermetric Property of Hypercube
+			- Edge Isopermetric Property of Binary Hypercube
 		- Phi-Entropy
 		- Sub-Additivity of Phi-Entropy
 		- Variational Formulation of Phi-Entropy and Duality